CovertLab/wcEcoli/prototypes/growth_control/README.md

 # Running the simulation

-A basic simulation without a shift can be run with the following command, which will output a plot of concentrations as they reach steady state (`ppgpp.png`) in the directory of the script.
+A basic simulation without a shift can be run with the following command, which will output a plot of concentrations as they reach steady state (`ppgpp.png`) in the `output` directory.
 ```bash
 python ppgpp_odes.py
 ```